absperf/puck/README.md

 to get a Pry session that can access your application's code.

+Unless if you create a jar file with the `exe_name` parameter.
+This will only launch that specific executable in the application's bin directory.
+It essentially changes the way you launch the application from `java -jar jar-name.jar executable-name arg1 arg2 arg3` to `java -jar executable-jar-name.jar arg1 arg2 arg3`.

 ### Creating a Jar from the command line

 Just run `puck` and it will build a Jar file from your app.
 The Jar will be placed in a directory called `build` in your application's root directory.